jhm15217/coursemark/README.md

 2. Download the Heroku toolbelt from https://toolbelt.heroku.com

-3. Run "heroku login" from the Coursemark root directory
+3. Run `heroku login` from the Coursemark root directory

 4. Enter your heroku login credentials

 5. If asked to generate a new SSH key, say yes

-6. Run "heroku create --addons heroku-postgresql" from the Coursemark root directory
+6. Run `heroku create --addons heroku-postgresql` from the Coursemark root directory

-7. Run "git push heroku master" to push the app to Heroku
+7. Run `git push heroku master` to push the app to Heroku

-8. Run "heroku ps:scale web=1" to start a Heroku dyno
+8. Run `heroku ps:scale web=1` to start a Heroku dyno

-9. Run "heroku pg:reset SHARED_DATABASE --confirm APP_NAME_HERE" to reset the database on Heroku
+9. Run `heroku pg:reset SHARED_DATABASE --confirm APP_NAME_HERE` to reset the database on Heroku

-10. Run "heroku run rake db:migrate" to migrate the database on Heroku
+10. Run `heroku run rake db:migrate` to migrate the database on Heroku

-11. Run "heroku restart" to restart the app's dyno on Heroku
+11. Run `heroku restart` to restart the app's dyno on Heroku

-12. Run "heroku open" to launch the app in your browser
+12. Run `heroku open` to launch the app in your browser

 13. You can change the name of the app from the Heroku web console